 What is ISO 27001?

-ISO 27001 is the globally recognized standard for Information Security Management.
+The ISO IEC 27001 standard, jointly developed by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC), is the globally recognized standard for Information Security Management.
 It uses a Risk Management approach to provide a framework for managing, controlling, and protecting privileged and sensitive information.

 The standard sets out the requirements for establishing, maintaining, implementing, and continually improving an organization's Information Security Management System (ISMS).

-It codifies a systematic and proactive approach to manage information security risks, and continuously monitor and improve its effectiveness.
+It codifies a systematic and proactive approach to managing information security risks and continuously monitors and improves its effectiveness.
 The keywords you need to pay attention to here are proactively and continuously.

 Applying a reactive approach to IT security is no longer good enough.
 Do that, and you're set up to fail because you will be constantly firefighting.
 And it's the same with continuously.
 Information security is not a one-and-done situation – it will always be in motion.
 As the threat landscape adapts and changes, so must your response.